joshhornby/joshhornby.github.io/_posts/2025-06-09-optimising-teams-with-theory-of-constraints.md

 - Pair a backend engineer with a tester to automate flaky scenarios.
 - Have product managers dogfood the feature earlier, compressing feedback loops.
-- Encourage cross-skilling so the team flexes where the system needs.
+- Encourage cross-skilling so the team can flex and support the areas under the most pressure.

 Done well, this keeps the whole system flowing, even when not everyone is operating at 100%.

 ## Shortening feedback loops
-Working in small batches allows you to fail early, and often.
+Working in small batches allows you to fail early and often.
 Continuous integration, feature flags, and trunk-based development shrink the blast radius when something goes wrong, reducing pressure on the constraint and keeping flow predictable.

 But fast feedback doesn't just come from tooling, and it relies on the team's ability to act on it.
 That's where culture comes in.